fossasia/knitting.fossasia.org/README.md

 You can have various reasons to contribute to the software.
 This section aims to give you an overview over ways to get started.

-If you have any questions or like to get in touch, consider joining the [mailing list][mailing-list].
+If you have any questions or like to [get in touch][get-in-touch].

 ### Translate

-These projects target an international audience:
+A majority of people on earth do not speak English.
+By translating software, you make it accessible to thousands of people.

+You can add translations to these projects:

 - [kniteditor][kniteditor]
   - [blogpost about localization implementation](http://blog.fossasia.org/awesome-kivy-revelations/)
 - [knitweb][knitweb]
   - [blogpost about localization](http://blog.fossasia.org/knitweb-localization/)

-You can add translations to these projects.